 Personal flotation devices for sale in the UK must all conform to ISO 12402 (more on this at the end of the article).
 Buoyancy aids are all rated 50N (Newtons), while lifejackets are rated from 100N to 275N.
 However, confusingly, junior size buoyancy aids – even though they are still categorised as 50N – may only provide 35N or 40N.
 The important point is that 35N of buoyancy on a 40kg child is proportionally similar to the effect of 50N on an 85kg adult, and that anyone wearing a jacket rated for someone smaller or lighter, may not be packing enough foam to stay safely afloat.
 Similarly, lifejackets for babies, toddlers and children are all rated 100N or 150N, but they may contain as little as 30N of buoyancy.

-Foam lifejackets are the only flotation devices available to buy for children until the age of at least 7, although many would say 8 or 9 years old.
+Foam lifejackets are the only flotation devices available to buy for children until the age of at least seven, although many would say eight or nine years old.
 As explained above, typically the smallest, 100N “baby” jackets will provide 30N of buoyancy, rising up to 50N for junior size and 80N for adult medium size.
 Some will come with a whistle and designers now include attractive print elements on the outer fabric, but there are few other added extras.

 “The most important thing is fit”, says Louise Crowden, UK representative of Swedish manufacturer, Baltic.
 “If they’re not comfortable, the children won’t wear them.
 The best way to get them to fit is try it on and make sure it’s not going to swamp or ride up the child.
 If the jacket is too bulky, they won’t want to wear them when they’re out and about playing.”